ericelawson/multizoneledlights/readme.md

         ]
     }

-As this project progresses, I will continue to add more related to AWS configuraiton and setup, as well as a mobile app that will use AWS to communicate with each of the controllers.
+As this project progresses, I will continue to add more related to AWS configuration and setup, as well as a mobile app that will use AWS to communicate with each of the controllers.

 ## Hardware setup